zsxkib/diffusion-pipe/README.md

   - Fixed a bug in video training causing width and height to be flipped when bucketing by aspect ratio.
 This would cause videos to be over-cropped.
 Image-only training is unaffected.
 If you have been training on videos, please pull the latest code, and regenerate the cache using the --regenerate_cache flag, or delete the cache dir inside the dataset directories.
 - 2025-02-09
   - Add support for Lumina Image 2.0.
 Both LoRA and full fine tuning are supported.
-- 2025-02-08
-  - Support fp8 transformer for Flux LoRAs.
-You can now train LoRAs with a single 24GB GPU.
-  - Add tentative support for Cosmos.
-Cosmos doesn't fine tune well compared to HunyuanVideo, and will likely not be actively supported going forward.
-- 2025-01-20
-  - Properly support training Flex.1-alpha.
-  - Make sure to set ```bypass_guidance_embedding=true``` in the model config.
-You can look at the example config file.

 ## Windows support
 It will be difficult or impossible to make training work on native Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
 Deepspeed is a hard requirement because the entire training script is built around Deepspeed pipeline parallelism.
 However, it will work on Windows Subsystem for Linux, specifically WSL 2.
 If you must use Windows I recommend trying WSL 2.